DevMountain/broken-site/README.md

 A Nightwatch.js tutorial

-##Step 1: Setup Nightwatch, Selenium
+##Step 1: Setup Nightwatch, Selenium, dependencies
 We're going to add all the dependencies needed to run e2e tests with Nightwatch:
 * [Download](https://www.dropbox.com/s/97a28h3es0fcjt9/selenium-server-standalone-2.41.0.jar) the java selenium server and place it in a folder that you'll remember (could be on your desktop, in your home folder, or wherever you'd like)
 * Install nightwatch as a global npm module (with the -g option)
+* Be sure to run `bower install` to install all the front-end dependencies
 * Take a look at the nightwatch.json file.
 It contains all of the configuration needed to run nightwatch in your local environment.

 ##Step 2: Start Selenium